 To enter your credit card information, login to your account.
 Go to the settings menus and click on the Credit Card Info link.
 Enter your valid card details and click Update.

-If you open a case on your own without our Amazon FBA refunds tool or get reimbursed by Amazon for any other reason, we will not charge you a percentage of those reimbursements.
-We only take a fee for the reimbursements received as a result of our software.
+If you open a case on your own or get reimbursed by Amazon for any other reason, we will not charge you a percentage of those reimbursements.
+We only take a fee for the reimbursements received as a result of our service.

 We always want Amazon FBA reimbursements to follow their natural lifecycle, so we wait for Amazon to first credit the issue within the normal time span required to process credits.